 THINGS YOU SHOULD AVOID DOING.

 - Do not burn sanitary napkins.
-Burning of plastic-based sanitary pads releases carcinogenic fumes into the atmosphere.
+The burning of plastic-based sanitary pads releases carcinogenic fumes into the atmosphere.
 These fumes are harmful and have a grave impact on the environment as well as human health.

-Menstrual cups are convenient for long usage (up to 12 hours), this could come in handy while travelling or if you’re constantly on the move, so you don’t have to worry about frequent pad changes.
-On the other hand, using reusable cloth pads involve more frequent changes than disposable pads, but are extremely eco-friendly as they can be washed, reused for years and they then decompose naturally.
+Menstrual cups are convenient for long usage (up to 12 hours), this could come in handy while traveling or if you’re constantly on the move, so you don’t have to worry about frequent pad changes.
+On the other hand, using reusable cloth pads involves more frequent changes than disposable pads, but are extremely eco-friendly as they can be washed, reused for years, and then decompose naturally.